 - (a) A module and venue timetable is drawn up annually and published on a date determined by Senate.
 This timetable, which takes curricula into account, is based on the modules offered by departments and captured on the computer network. - (b) Examination timetables that take into account the modules for which students have registered are drawn up and published twice a year, for the mid-year examinations and for the end-of-year examinations.
 Once the examination timetable is published, it is the only official timetable.
-In exceptional cases, and within the said deadlines for feedback, changes to the examination timetable can be requested by academic departments and sent to the head of the Curriculum Management Division, providing that the requested changes do not result in clashes. - (c) When a student experiences clashes in the module and venue timetable because two (2) or more modules have been scheduled in the same time slot, an adjustment can only be made by taking into account the entire scheduling process, among which the examination timetable, the student's academic record and the possibility of taking alternative modules, especially with regard to modules that have been failed. - (ii) Where rescheduling in respect of the examination timetable is not possible, a special arrangement can be made with the student with regard to writing the examination. - (d) All modules scheduled for examination purposes are scheduled in the official examination venues, with the exception of off-campus modules, where the venue is indicated as "centre where classes attended".
-A request can be directed to the head of the Curriculum Management Division, to have a departmental venue allocated as an examination venue on the examination timetable, where specific venue specifications are required and student numbers do not exceed thirty (30) students.
+In exceptional cases, and within the said deadlines for feedback, changes to the examination timetable can be requested by academic departments and sent to the head of the Curriculum Management Division, providing that the requested changes do not result in clashes. - (c) (i) When a student experiences clashes in the module and venue timetable because two (2) or more modules have been scheduled in the same time slot, an adjustment can only be made by taking into account the entire scheduling process, among which the examination timetable, the student's academic record and the possibility of taking alternative modules, especially with regard to modules that have been failed.